 I try my best to eat as much local food as I can when I travel, knowing that I’ll be back into my regular food when I get home.
 But sometimes, when you’re travelling, there’s nothing better than a little taste of home.
 For us, last night, that was a vegetarian deep-pan pizza.
 So good.

 You’ll be pleased to know, aside from the first 2 days here, I’ve been blissed out and still going with the flow and enjoying every moment.
-Seeing two vastly different sides of a city is actually really cool, it makes you appreciate the enjoyable parts a great deal more and feel really appreciate of it.
+Seeing two vastly different sides of a city is actually really cool, it makes you appreciate the enjoyable parts a great deal more and feel really appreciative of it.

 Most restaurants have menus with photos, so we’ve been able to point at what we want and then show the screen-shots of phrases like ‘no meat please’ or ‘soy milk please’.
 It works like a treat!